shalg5/shalg5/README.md

 # Hi there, I'm Shalin Gund 👋

-I'm a Data Engineer & Analyst with 3+ years of experience building robust ETL pipelines, optimizing cloud solutions, and creating interactive data visualizations.
+I'm a BI Engineer & Analyst with 3+ years of experience building robust ETL pipelines, optimizing cloud solutions, and creating interactive data visualizations.
 I’m passionate about transforming raw data into actionable insights.

 ## 🔍 About Me
 - **Dual Expertise:** Merging data engineering and data analytics to drive impactful solutions.
 - **Tech Stack:** Python, SQL, Tableau, AWS, Snowflake, Databricks, and more.
-- **Education:** Pursuing a Master’s in Management Information Systems at Texas A&M University.
+- **Education:** Graduated with a Master’s in Management Information Systems from Texas A&M University.

 > **Fun Fact:** When I'm not busy analyzing data, I love capturing life's moments through photography and singing my heart out!